 The Case of Volleyball

-In 1999, thethe Federation Internationale de Volleyball changed uniform regulations for female beach volleyball athletes.
+In 1999, the Federation Internationale de Volleyball changed uniform regulations for female beach volleyball athletes.
 The new regulations required athletes of both genders to wear swim suits, which could be attributed to the history of the sport as a beach sport.
 However, immediate controversy arose with the maximum size requirements of bikini bottoms (no more than 6 cm of cloth at the hip").

 Many athletes commented that they were used to training in similar swim wear, that the rule changes made sense (particularly if events were held in the heat), and that the bikinis offered a great range of motion and were as functional as they were alluring.
 Positive comments were swiftly countered by other female athletes and supporters of the sport, who felt that the bikinis, particularly with their size restrictions, encouraged the sexual exploitation of female athletes (the ‘sexploitation’ of athletes), and that it discouraged